minghao-wu/minghao-wu.github.io/_publications/coling-peoples-2016.md

 ---
 title: "Coling Gated End-to-End Memory Networks"
 collection: publications
-permalink: /publication/eacl-2017-gmemn2n
+permalink: /publication/coling-peoples-2016
-date: 2017-04-05
+date: 2016-12-12
 venue: 'Proceedings of the 15th Conference of the European Chapter of the Association for Computational Linguistics (EACL 2017)'
 paperurl: 'http://www.aclweb.org/anthology/E17-1001'
 paperurltext: 'Link to ACL anthology'
-citation: '<b>Fei Liu</b> and Julien Perez (2017) <a href="http://liufly.github.io/files/papers/eacl-2017-gmemn2n.pdf"><u>Gated End-to-End Memory Networks</u></a>, In <i>Proceedings of the 15th Conference of the European Chapter of the Association for Computational Linguistics (EACL 2017)</i>, Valencia, Spain, pp. 1-10.'
+citation: '<b>Fei Liu</b> and Julien Perez (2017) <a href="http://liufly.github.io/files/papers/eacl-2017-gmemn2n.pdf"><u>Coling Gated End-to-End Memory Networks</u></a>, In <i>Proceedings of the 15th Conference of the European Chapter of the Association for Computational Linguistics (EACL 2017)</i>, Valencia, Spain, pp. 1-10.'
 ---

 ```